Cover Image

 Create the financial report in Amalytix

-Figure 2: Create the financial report in Amalytix
+Figure 2: Create a report in Amalytix

 The report is now being generated.
 You can check the progress of the report generation by clicking the "Refresh list" button.